seruva19/takenoko/README.md

 <i>An opinionated, perpetual WIP project aimed at hacking WanVideo 2.1(2)-T2V-(A)14B LoRA training.</i>
 \
 \
 It is intended as a playground for experimenting with new ideas and testing various training features, including some that might ultimately turn out to be useless.
-The configuration file structure may change at any time, and some non-functioning options may still be present. <b>It only supports Wan2.1-T2V-14B and Wan2.2-T2V-A14B LoRA training.</b>
+The configuration file structure may change at any time, and some non-functioning options may still be present. <b>It only supports Wan2.1-T2V-14B and Wan2.2-T2V-A14B training.</b>

 <h3>☄️ Disclaimer</h3>